lext-next/lext-lubuntu-artwork/README.md

 Or ask for a specific version of this AUR package.

 ## Changes with the upstream package
-The upstream package is used by the Lubuntu distribution, which has more `artwork` artefacts than required by LXQt.
-This package targets only LXQt, and the following parts are excluded:
+The upstream package is used by the Lubuntu distribution, which has more artwork artefacts than required by LXQt.
+This package requires only the *Lubuntu Arc* theme, and the following parts are excluded:
 * wallpapers
 * grub
 * Kvantum